 Queensland-based historian Dr John Jiggens believes the British Empire had big plans for the colony of New South Wales.
 Big, green, leaf-shaped plans.
 He claims the first European settlement in Australia was founded in order to cultivate vast amounts of hemp, a once-crucial resource needed for making ship sails and rope.
 The British, he says, were obsessed with the potential of cannabis sativa.
 The whole convict thing was just an elaborate and convenient cover.

 Jiggens is something of a weed scholar.
 I came across his work during a deep dive into the Australian marijuana reform section of the internet.
 His Phd was titled "Marijuana Australiana: Cannabis Use, Popular Culture and the Americanisation of Drugs Policy in Australia 1938—1988".
 He's the sort of person I might describe as one of society's outliers.
-Still, his interest in Australia's secret hemp history is based on rigorous research, mainly into Sir Joseph Banks—a key figure in the history of Australia's colonisation and British imperialism as a whole.
+Still, his interest in Australia's secret hemp history is based on just as the New South Wales colony began to flourish, research.
+Mainly into Sir Joseph Banks, a key figure in the history of Australia's colonisation and British imperialism as a whole.

 Banks was famously a botanist aboard the HMS Endeavour in 1770, discovering hundreds of Australian plant species.
 Returning to England, the wealthy and influential aristocrat made Australia famous among the British elite—and started pushing for colonisation of the continent.
 Why?
 Banks, according to Jiggens, envisioned Australia as one big cannabis farm.

-"Banks had a whole file on hemp from 1764 to 1810, and I got a copy of that, read through it, and was able to discover all sorts of things about the importance of hemp and Banks' role as the main advisor on hemp in Australia and other colonies," Jiggens explains to VICE.
+"Banks had a whole file on hemp from 1764 to 1810, and I got a copy of that, read through it, and was able to discover all sorts of things about the importance of hemp and Banks' role as the main advisor on hemp in Australia and other colonies," he says.

 For Banks, Jiggens claims, hemp was a vital strategic resource that was would help Britain grow and maintain a second empire in the aftermath of the American Revolution.
 "It was a big blow to Britain to lose the American colonies," he says.
 "And when they lose the Americas the plan that Banks develops is to build a second empire based in India and Australia, a Pacific empire."